mcrcodes-daytimemonks/quiz-app/.github/ISSUE_TEMPLATE/user-story.md

 *Ideally, this is in the issue title, but if not, you can put it here.
 If so, delete this section.*

+# Difficulty/Level of Effort.
+- How complex is this feature to implement?

 # Acceptance criteria

 - [ ] This is something that can be verified to show that this user story is satisfied.